richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 10 January 2002 — Richard Niemtzow tells Jacques Vallee he was recruited to join a secret McDonnell study on UAP but declined.
+**(PUBLIC DOMAIN)** - 10 January 2002 — Richard Niemtzow tells Jacques Vallée he was recruited to join a secret McDonnell study on UAP but declined.
 This was in the 1970s.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)